tkdhss111/fortran-openblas-installer/README.md

 ## Install in Windows

-- Install MinGW64
+- Install MinGW64 for compilation in advance
 - GNU makefile is used instead of the one for nmake stored in C:/Program Files (x86)/Intel/oneAPI/mkl
-- Try a few time if installation fails
+- Try a few times if installation fails